From Category: General Resources for Writers

 The Writer's Hotel is the teaching and editorial arm of the literary journal, The New Guard.
 The Writer's Hotel hosts a writing conference in fiction, nonfiction, and poetry each June at a "floating campus" in Midtown Manhattan between three hotels with a literary history: The Library, The Algonquin, and The Bryant Park Hotel.
 The conference includes virtual pre-study with Editors Shanna McNair and Scott Wolven and on-site workshops, lectures, agent speed dating, literary events, and student readings in the city at KGB Bar Lit, The Bowery, and Book Culture.
 Via The Writer's Hotel, TWH editors also offer a year-long course called "Private Study", which functions much like a low-residency creative writing course.

-Online publisher and writers' resource site offers a selection of well-crafted short fiction and nonfiction by emerging and established writers, including the winners of Writecorner's $1,100 E.M.
+Online publisher and writers' resource site offers a selection of well-crafted short fiction and nonfiction by emerging and established writers, including the winners of Writecorner's E.M.
 Koeppel Short Fiction Award.
-The P.L.
-Titus Scholarship of $500 is awarded to a student winner of this contest.
-Copies of novels, short fiction collections, poetry books, oral history works, and memoirs from established publishers will also be accepted for possible review on their site.
+The site seems to have ceased being updated in 2014 but the archives are worth reading.

 Basic advice on contest etiquette, record-keeping, proofreading, and making your submission look professional.